Wisdom Tooth Removal – Aftercare

 5. If bleeding persists, please call our office at 360-456-8610.

 Unfortunately, some pain is to be expected after surgery.
 Try not to let the anesthetic wear off before taking your prescribed pain medication.
-Dr. Jackson will have discussed a plan to manage your pain, make sure you follow these instructions.
+Lawson will have discussed a plan to manage your pain, make sure you follow these instructions.

 Eat nourishing food that takes little effort.